FrankHJCuypers/gaai/README.md

 You can install Gaai from [IzzyOnDroid](https://apt.izzysoft.de/packages/be.cuypers_ghys.gaai) or your favorite
 [F-Droid client](https://android.izzysoft.de/applists/category/named/apps_markets#group_1181),
-which then also takes care for updates.
+which then also takes care of updates.

 ## Install Gaai using Google Play Store

 Once *Gaai* is sufficiently stable, distributing it via Google Play Store is an option to consider.
-For the moment it is not available.
+For the moment *Gaai* is not available on Google Play.
+Distributing *Gaai* via Google Play Store gives a huge administrative overhead and adds a lot of additional requirements, like mandatory daily testing by minimum 12 testers during 14 days.
+That does not seem very realistic for a small project like *Gaai*, supported by only 1 developer and with a very limited user base.
+For the moment all plans to publish *Gaai* on Google Play Store are abandoned.

 # Getting Started